Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: EXPERIMENTS

 \section{EXPERIMENTS}

-Our first experiment evaluates the commonsense reasoning assumption for recognizing single actions in the cooking domain based on a large annotated dataset of 100 YouTube videos that include single-person actions.
-Equipped with these results, we test our framework on two YouTube videos that show two persons collaborating in a cooking task.
+Our first experiment evaluates the commonsense reasoning-based module for recognizing single actions in the cooking domain based on a large annotated dataset of 100 YouTube videos that include single-person actions.
+Equipped with these results, we test our system and compare it with a baseline system that consists of a state-of-the-art action detection framework~\cite{tang2020asynchronous} on six YouTube videos that show two persons collaborating in the various cooking tasks.